instaclustr/cassandra-operator/README.md

 Read [Developer Guide](./doc/developers.md) for setting up development environment if you want to contribute.

+Read [Backup and Restore Guide](./doc/backup_restore.md) for backing up and restoring Cassandra clusters managed by the operator.

 See the [Resources and Labels](./doc/resources.md) doc for an overview of the resources created by the Cassandra-operator.

 ## Requirements